What does your child learn at school each day? Find information about our curriculum subjects here.

 More information about the curriculum can be found in the Prospectus on the Welcome page.

 The English curriculum covers the National curriculum; themes for writing are often from the topics below.
 There are daily English lessons.
-Children read in a guided group with an adult each day and often read individually to an adult.
-There are phonics lessons at least four times a week.
+Children read regularly in guided groups with an adult.
+There are also opportunities for children to read individually.
+Phonics lessons are taught at least four times a week.

 Our phonics teaching follows the phases in the Primary National Strategy document called Letters and Sounds.
 We use a very active approach to the teaching of phonics.
 The lessons use the good practice from the Knowledge Transfer Centre (KTC) Leicester.

-Our reading books are graded and coded according the Reading Recovery Levels.
+Our reading books are levelled according to the Reading Recovery Levels.
 This means that the selection of books can be finely tuned following assessment of the child’s stage of reading.
-The books come from a number of schemes and sources including Reading Recovery, Oxford Reading Tree and Oxford Project X.
+The books come from a number of schemes and sources including Reading Recovery, Oxford Reading Tree, Engage Literacy and Read Write Inc.

 For more information about any aspect of the curriculum and resources, please ask your child’s teacher (if your child is already in the school) or contact the school office.